 1450 East Avenue,

-Built in 1939 for the once-thriving Parkchester neighborhood of the Bronx, the American Theater eventually fell on hard times.
+Built in 1939 for the once-thriving Parkchester neighborhood of the Bronx, Loew’s American Theater was opened on December 26, 1940.
+The American Theater eventually fell on hard times.

 After years of neglect, the theater was purchased by Stewart Epstein, who turned the dilapidated movie house into a 1,400-seat multiplex.

 The orchestra level has a dividing wall right down the middle.
 In each of the two auditoriums, the back quarter has been walled off creating two more, totaling four downstairs.
 Two seat approximately 380 each; two seat approximately 80 each.
 The balcony was also twinned – one side seats approximately 250.
 The other side was divided again creating two auditoriums, each seating 105.